moldham74/AussieCAS/index.md

 In terms of complexity science, it is should be noted that it is not a theory per se but rather a movement in the sciences that studies how the interacting elements in a system create overall patterns, and how these overall patterns in turn cause the interacting elements to change or adapt.

 ## Why study Computational Social Science?
 Computational social science (CSS) is an exciting, and emerging discipline that is at the intersection of social science, math, and computer science.
 The intention of CSS is to utilize numerical models and data analytics to further our understanding of societies, markets, and human behavior.
 In contrast to traditional approaches to social science (e.g., inferential statistics, axiomatic modeling, or interviews), the computational approach present both unique opportunities and methodological challenges.
 For example, how should adaptive behavior be introduced?
 How do we evaluate policies and outcomes when decision makers are boundedly rational?
-How do avoid spurious inferences resulting from an over analysis of data?
+How do we avoid spurious inferences resulting from an over analysis of data?
+It is by combining formalized theories and empirical research that has allowed researchers to study and further develop their understanding of social complexity, via methods not available elsewhere.

 Within the CSS framework various computational and modelling tools have, and continue to be developed to understand and/or make predictions regarding social science issues.
 Examples of the techniques employed are: agent-based modelling, social network analysis, machine learning, content analysis and geographic information systems.
-It is by combining formalized theories and empirical research that has allowed researchers to study and further develop their understanding of social complexity, via methods not available elsewhere.

 I have provided the following video from the <a href="(http://www.kellogg.northwestern.edu/news-events/conference/ic2s2/2016.aspx" target="blank">2nd Annual International Conference on Computational Social Science</a>, hosted by the Kellogg School of Management, Northwestern University, to help explain what CSS is and is not.
 In the video, several speakers discuss the definition of CSS, with an important point being made by the first presenter, Duncan Watts, when he mentions that initially CSS revolved around simulations but it is now growing into a much larger and diverse field.